ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 </validate-client-certificate>
 ```

 This policy will validate the client certificate against the provided identities.
-In this case, we're only allowing certificates with subject `CN=Client 01` (see [the documentation](https://learn.microsoft.com/en-us/azure/api-management/validate-client-certificate-policy) for more options).
+In this case, we're only allowing certificates with subject `CN=Client 01`.
 We're also validating that the certificate is valid at the time of the request.
+See [the documentation](https://learn.microsoft.com/en-us/azure/api-management/validate-client-certificate-policy) for more options.

 After redeploying this change, we can retest the API.
 Click `Send Request` to call the `validate-using-policy` operation.
 It should still succeed because we're passing a valid client certificate.